Home » Africa » Equatorial Guinea Google Maps & Wiki

 The right to vote in Equatorial Guinea can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Equatorial Guinea.
 Dual citizenship recognized: no. Residency requirement for naturalization: 10 years.

-In case if you plan to visit Equatorial Guinea for shopping, or for business porpuses, it is good to know that the national holidays in Equatorial Guinea are: Independence Day, 12 October (1968).
+In case if you plan to visit Equatorial Guinea for shopping, or for business porpuses, it is good to know that the national holiday(s) in Equatorial Guinea are: Independence Day, 12 October (1968).

-Living with the given conditions, affected by all the civilization and natural harms in Equatorial Guinea, the population has to face with a death rate of 8 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Equatorial Guinea, the population has to face a death rate of 8 deaths / 1,000 population (2016 estimate).

 Top of page